Jared Zabransky: Edmonton Eskimos

-Zabransky signed with the Edmonton Eskimos of the Canadian Football League on April 27, 2009.
+Zabransky signed with the Edmonton Eskimos of the Canadian Football League (CFL) on April 27, 2009.
 He won the third quarterback spot (behind Ricky Ray and Jason Maas) on the Eskimos roster for the '09 season, beating out NFL QB Lester Ricard.

 In 2009 Zabransky dressed for 18 games as the team's third-string quarterback.
 He was in for the first play of the game on Sept 20 in Saskatchewan and pitched the ball to Calvin McCarty for a five-yard gain.
 Zabransky dressed as the team's third quarterback for the Western Semi-Final.

 In 2010 Zabransky dressed for nine games as a backup quarterback.
 He was 20-of-43 in pass attempts (46.5%) for 266 yards, two touchdowns and five interceptions.
 He ran the ball eight times for 75 yards, including an 18-yard touchdown in Game 6 vs. Toronto – his first in the CFL.
 He saw his first significant playing time in Game 8 vs. Saskatchewan.
 On October 23, 2010, in his first full-game start for the Eskimos, Zabransky completed 16 of 23 passes for 188 yards, two touchdowns and no interceptions to lead Edmonton to a 39–24 victory over the Saskatchewan Roughriders.
 The win was the fifth in six games for Edmonton, keeping them tied with the B.C.
 Lions for third place and a possible playoff berth in the CFL's West Division.

-On May 4, 2011 Zabransky became a free agent when he was released by the Eskimos.
+On May 4, 2011, Zabransky became a free agent when he was released by the Eskimos.

 In two seasons with the Esks, Zabransky started two games, both in 2010.
 He finished the year with 53 completions on 104 attempts for 609 yards, four touchdowns and 10 interceptions.
 Zabransky posted 28 carries for 209 yards and one touchdown.

 In the media

-Zabransky told ESPN’s Kirk Herbstreit in an interview that he could throw a potato 100 yards.
+Zabransky told ESPN's Kirk Herbstreit in an interview that he could throw a potato 100 yards.
 The comment has been referenced in the video games NCAA Football 07 and NCAA Football 08 where Herbstreit will sometimes say "That reminds me of the time that kid at the Liberty Bowl told me he could throw a potato 80 yards."
 Herbstreit was a color commentator at the 2004 Liberty Bowl, Zabransky's first bowl game as a starter.

-On February 28, 2007 it was announced that Zabransky would grace the cover of EA's video game NCAA Football 08.
+On February 28, 2007, it was announced that Zabransky would grace the cover of EA's video game NCAA Football 08.
 He is the second of the game's cover athletes to date to go undrafted, after its first feature athlete, Tommie Frazier on College Football USA 97.

 Personal life

-Zabransky majored in Communication at Boise State and graduated on the dean’s list.
-He and his now ex-wife, Melissa, moved to Houston in the off-season during his playing days in Edmonton.
-He now works as an entrepreneur.
+Zabransky majored in Communication at Boise State and graduated on the dean's list.
+He is currently an International Businessman and entrepreneur.